-Having a baby is not only a physical process but also an immensely emotional and spiritual journey, acupuncture may assist alleviating anxiety and stress.
-This treatment complements the care you may also be receiving from your Obstetrician/GP/Midwife/prescribed medication.
+Having a baby is not only a physical process but also an immensely emotional and spiritual journey.

 Please bring your hospital card with you to your Acupuncture appointments.

 This enables us to keep up to date with your recent western medical checks.

 Some pregnant women like to receive treatment at this end of their pregnancy to address issues such as:

 - Addressing any back or pelvic pain/instability (references below) – this may influence how comfortably your baby can move into an optimal birth position.
 Acupuncture can help relax tension, muscles and tendons in these areas.

 - Calming anxiety (references below) and stress – 30 minutes of lying in a darkened room, propped and surrounded by fluffy pillows, listening to beautiful & quiet background music, acupuncture needles strategically located to induce deep relaxation… this is a potent cocktail for freeing up oxytocin flow!

 - We want you to feel rested, energised and refreshed in readiness for your big day and the marathon ahead.
 You need to have energy in reserve.
 Acupuncture may assist sleep quality thus increasing your endurance (references below).